 Where this applies, your services are supplied where your customer belongs and so are outside the scope of VAT.
 It’s the nature of the service that you should consider, rather than your professional qualification or status.

-Additional rules apply to B2C letting on hire of goods, telecommunications services and radio and television broadcasting services (see section 13).
+Additional rules apply to B2C letting on hire of goods and radio and television broadcasting services (see section 13).

 Where this section applies you should obtain sufficient factual evidence showing that your customer belongs outside the EU.

 The following services are treated as supplied in the place where the customer belongs when provided to non-EU non-business customers: